Certified Management Accountants - A certification awarded by IMA USA (The Institute of Management Accountants - USA). www.imanet.org

 This section acknowledges you with basic and detailed financial decision making techniques and props.
 Which lead you to better performance in Financial Decision Making in an organization.
 Ensures you with the concepts to analyze the financial data and financial statements which enhance the overall efficiency of the organization.

-• Financial Markets and Types of Securities
+• Types of Securities

 • Valuation Methods and Cost of Capital